What is a Required Minimum Distribution or an RMD?

 3 Possible Solutions for RMD’s in an IRA holding a Non-Liquid Asset

 For example, let’s say I am 77 years old and I have an IRA worth $100,000 as of December 31st of 2010.
 My 2011 RMD is $4,716.98.
 However, I don’t have any cash left in my account.
 I only have a piece of real estate valued at $100,000.
 I have 3 options.

-- Do nothing and pay penalties of $2,359 (Not a good option).
+- Do nothing and pay penalties of $2,359.
+Most woud agree this is not ideal.

 In this case, I opt for option three.
 I have an appraisal prepared and fill out my IRA administrator’s distribution form.
 I also have a deed prepared issuing 5% of the $100,000 property to myself.
-So now, rather than the IRA owning 100% of the property, the IRA owns 95%, while I own 5% personally.
+So now, rather than the IRA owning 100% of the property, the IRA owns 95% while I own 5% personally.
 The IRA administrator will report to the IRS (and client) that a distribution of $5,000 occurred.
 This is a taxable event, even though I did not receive any cash.
 I received $5,000 in value instead.

 As mentioned, this is not a situation you want to get involved in if avoidable.
 There are expenses associated each time this is done (i.e. new appraisal annually and new deed preparation annually).
 The client could opt to remove the asset in a shorter time frame (i.e. 25% over 4 years).
 However, the taxable implications would potentially be higher if the distributions occur in a shorter time frame.
 It is best to talk to your financial advisor or CPA before deciding how much of a distribution is best for you.
 A little planning ahead can usually go a long way in keeping situations like this from arising.
 However, it is nice to know there is an option for those stuck in this dilemma.

 This article was written by Brandon Hall, CISP, Chief Operating Officer at Midland IRA.